stefanbohacek/fediverse-share-button/README.md

 My sharing button [detects the software](https://github.com/stefanbohacek/fediverse-info) running on the platform based on the provided URL, and shows a matching fediverse logo (courtesy of [Liaizon Wakest](https://fediverse.wake.st/)).

+### Q: Which platforms are supported?

+- Diaspora
+- Firefish
+- Friendica
+- Glitch-soc
+- Hometown
+- Hubzilla
+- Lemmy
+- Mastodon
+- Misskey
+- Sharkey

+Threads are *technically* supported, but they don't currently provide software information, so the URL won't be recognized.

 ### Q: Does this button or the fediverse-info server collect any information?

 None at all.
 The [fediverse-info](https://github.com/stefanbohacek/fediverse-info) server is only needed to cache the software information for each domain as not to overwhelm the original server with too many requests.